 Thursday, November 20, 2025

-Perhaps Sanders is a record setting pace to set the NFL on fire because his Dad, may, or may not have medical issues that are not fully understood for the long haul, and son wants to make Dad proud sooner rather than later.
+Perhaps Sanders is on a record setting pace to set the NFL on fire because his Dad, may, or may not have medical issues that are not fully understood for the long haul, and son wants to make Dad proud sooner rather than later.

-Baker Mayfield's time in Cleveland exposed a super motivated individual who refused to back down during an injury plagued season when the Browns were good enough to win with their veteran back-up player so Baker could take time off, and heal.
-Instead, Mayfield seemed to think his mounting injury list was a badge of honor even as Mayfield's final season in Cleveland feature a shockingly bad record against playoff contending teams in which Mayfield went something like 1-7.
+Baker Mayfield's time in Cleveland exposed a super motivated individual who refused to back down during an injury plagued season when the Browns were good enough to win with their veteran back-up player, so Baker could take time off, and heal.
+Instead, Mayfield seemed to think his mounting injury list was a badge of honor even as Mayfield's final season in Cleveland feature a shockingly bad record against playoff contending teams in which Mayfield went something like 2-8.

 If Sanders leads the Browns to a couple of 2025 victories, it may negatively alter the Browns 2026 draft position and pre-create the never ending merry go round of Cleveland Quarterback Controveries that has plagued the Browns since the early 90's.
-If Sanders shows glimpses of a QB who may have a special spark of evading the rush and completing pass plays for gains, but helps cement the Browns 2025 poor won loss record for 2025, then the QB controversy for 2026 will also be fueled.
+If Sanders shows glimpses of a QB who may have a special spark of evading the rush and completing pass plays for gains, but also helps cement the Browns 2025 poor won loss record for the 2026 draft, then the QB controversy for 2026 will also be fueled.
 Either way, it appears Hurricane Sanders will leave his mark on Cleveland Browns and their fan base regardless how he plays in his first start of the 2025 season against the Las Vegas Raiders.

 Los Angeles Emmy winning Producer Alessandro Machi combines his editing, camera and observational skills to provide unique insights into the World of Sports.